Aliases for CYP4F12 Gene

 GeneCards Summary for CYP4F12 Gene

 CYP4F12 (Cytochrome P450 Family 4 Subfamily F Member 12) is a Protein Coding gene.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Prostaglandin 2 biosynthesis and metabolism FM.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Tryptophan metabolism.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP4F11.

 UniProtKB/Swiss-Prot Summary for CYP4F12 Gene